akmallyerzakovv/akmallyerzakovv/README.md

 - 👋 Hi, I’m @akmallyerzakovv
 - 👀 I’m interested in DevOps
-- 🌱 I’m currently learning C++, Git
+- 🌱 I’m currently learning Linux and much more about DevOps
 - 📫 How to reach me ...

 <!---